LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

    tartu = tartu.to_crs(proj4_txt)
    print(tartu)

 Aha!
-So the Point coordinates of Helsinki are 0.
-This confirms us that the center point of our projection is indeed Helsinki.
+So the Point coordinates of Tartu are 0.
+This confirms us that the center point of our projection is indeed Tartu.

 Next we need to calculate the centroids for all the Polygons of the European countries.
 This can be done easily in Geopandas by using the ``centroid`` attribute.